 UK Housebuilding sector exceeds expectations.
 Despite initial concerns on how the UK’s manufacturing industry would perform after the outcome of the leave vote, the UK housebuilding sector has been a driving force.
 Find out more.

-Highest amount of new builds since 2007.
+The highest amount of new builds since 2007.
 Although the current government has set a target of 300,000 new builds yearly by 2022, which is expected to be missed, 43,578 new builds were registered in the 3rd quarter of 2018, the highest amount of new homes registered since 2007.
 Read more.

 Read our original article below.

 Property prices on the rise, demand continuing to increase and a lack of supply.
-These are the three stories that have shaped the post Brexit property market.
+These are the three stories that have shaped the post-Brexit property market.

 Annual property price growth 7.7%